Antique Clock Guy - America's Antique Brokerage

 ALSO

 The reason?
-There's a vast supply of them the margin is very low.
+There's a vast supply of them and the margin is very low.
 If you have an unusual antique mantle clock we'd be happy to consider it, but just wanted you to know in advance so you're not disappointed.

 Although our business has traditionally been "digital consignment", a growing number of consignors in California are now electing to bring their clocks to us for physical consignment.
 We are often equipped to make that happen, but need to discuss it in detail with you in advance.